ged/pluggability/README.md

     apache_log_reader
     apache

-Obviously the last one might load something other than what is intended, so you can also tell Pluggability that plugins should be loaded from a subdirectory by declaring one or more +plugin_prefixes+ in the base class.
+Obviously the last one might load something other than what is intended, so you can also tell Pluggability that plugins should be loaded from a subdirectory by declaring one or more `plugin_prefixes` in the base class.
 Each prefix will be tried (in the order they're declared) when searching for a subclass:

     class LogReader
         extend Pluggability